 “Eu sou porque nós somos” was Marielle Franco’s campaign slogan when she ran for office in 2016.
 The Brazilian congresswoman from Favela da Maré was elected with more than 40,000 votes for Rio de Janeiro’s Legislative Assembly.
-Black, lesbian, single-mother, she was a human rights activist, who constantly criticized and denounced police abuse and civil rights violations, particularly when it occurred in the most vulnerable areas of the city.
+Black, lesbian, a single mother, she was a human rights activist who constantly criticized and denounced police abuse and civil rights violations, particularly when it occurred in the most vulnerable areas of the city.
 Her political platform was based on the promise to give visibility to black and peripheral minorities of Rio de Janeiro.

 Despite the arrests, the question “Who killed Marielle Franco?” still haunts the streets of the city.
 It is unknown who ordered Marielle’s murder, as the two police officers accused of carrying out the action used to operate a “crime office,” responsible for executing commissioned killings.

 “Marielle Presente!”
 Through the mobilization of a performative and plural assembly of anonymous living bodies, Marielle emerges in language as a dead body that demands accountability, an intelligible life that keeps surviving in spite of all.
 However, Marielle’s dead body is not just any body.
 This is a body that demands to be named.
-For the necessity of naming this body operates to build solidarity, since it is precisely Marielle’s black, woman, single-mother, lesbian, poor and “favelado” body what invests her figure with a sign of precariousness.
+The necessity of naming this body operates to build solidarity since it is precisely Marielle’s Black, woman, single-mother, lesbian, poor and “favelado” body that invests her figure with a sign of precariousness.
 Her body gives visibility to the most vulnerable sections of the population, allowing for her mourning to take the form of a political assembly while generating critical alliances.